Getting Started with Cockpit

-Cockpit supports two-factor authentication.
-If you have protected your SSH server with two-factor authentication, the login screen will prompt you to enter your password and PIN pair.
+Cockpit now supports two-factor authentication so if you have protected your SSH server with such configuration, the Cockpit login screen will prompt you to enter your password and PIN pair.
 To set up SSH for two-factor authentication you need two components:

-A company’s authenticator application that provides one-time passwords or PIN numbers.
-An example application is
+Your company’s authenticator application that provides one-time passwords or PIN numbers.
+An example application is the

-Google Authenticator, which also has its own Pluggable Authentication Module (PAM).
+Google Authenticator, which also has its own PAM (Pluggable Authentication Module).

-- A server that validates the PINs from a dongle.
+- A server that validates the PINs from your dongle.

 auth required <your_PAM_module>